cloud-bulldozer/e2e-benchmarking/workloads/logging/README.md

 Default: `1Gi`
 Memory requests for the Fluentd as needed.

+### FORWARD_LOGS
+Default: [application]
+Logs to forward to the Elasticsearch backend.
+Only application logs are forwarded by default, the parameter can be tweaked to forward infra and audit logs.
+Supported options: [infra, application, audit].

 ### TIMEOUT
 Default: 180
 Time to wait for resources created to be up before exiting